PagouAi/Compose-Library/README.md

 ## ❤️ Credits

-Maintained by [YourName or Organization].
+Maintained by Pagou.ai.
 Inspired by the awesome Docker community.